openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/01-scale.md

 ![Scaling Up vs Scaling Out](https://raw.githubusercontent.com/openshift-roadshow/cloud-native-katacoda/master/assets/fault-scale-up-vs-out.png)

-In previous labs, you learned how to build container images from your application code and deploy them on OpenShift.
+In previous scenarios, you learned how to build container images from your application code and deploy them on OpenShift.
 Container images on OpenShift follow the [immutable server](https://martinfowler.com/bliki/ImmutableServer.html) pattern which guarantees your application instances will always starts from a known well-configured state and makes